barrettsci/researchwebsite/publications.md

 Swearer SE, Morris RL, **Barrett LT**, Sievers M, Dempster T, Hale R (Accepted) The FAQs about ecological traps in marine ecosystems. *Frontiers in Ecology and the Environment*.

 Oppedal O, Stien LH, Bui S, Oldham T, **Barrett LT** (In Press) Physical prevention and control of sea lice.
-In: Sea Lice Biology and Control (edited by J Treasurer et al.).
+Book chapter in: Sea Lice Biology and Control (edited by J Treasurer et al.).
 3m Publishing.

 Macaulay G, Warren-Myers F, **Barrett LT**, Oppedal F, Føre M, Dempster T (Accepted) Tag use to monitor fish behaviour in aquaculture: a review of benefits, problems, and solutions. *Reviews in Aquaculture*.